Research

 Membrane scaling, known as inorganic fouling, is mainly caused by particulate matter deposition or the salts precipitation on the membrane surface.
 It has been the primary constraint especially in seawater desalination and brine water treatment.
 We devote to understand the fundamental mechanism of the scale formation process at the liquid-solid interface, aiming to empower the innovation in material development and process design.

-• Dynamic Coatings and Electrified Systems for Scaling Control
+Dynamic Coatings and Electrified Systems for Scaling Control

 Stimuli responsive polymers(SRPs), or smart polymers, are capable of conformational or chemical changes responding to external stimulus, such as temperature, pH, light, electric or magnetic field.
-Such structual change may have a potential in scaling control which is yet to be explored.
-Supported by The Bureau of Reclamation, we propose to develop membrane coatings consisting of stimuli-responsive block copolymer brush (SRBCB)-nanomaterial complexes for active control of mineral scaling in membrane desalination systems using a periodic electrical or magnetic signal.
+Such structual changes may have a potential in scaling control which is yet to be explored.
+Supported by Bureau of Reclamation, we propose to develop membrane coatings consisting of stimuli-responsive block copolymer brush (SRBCB)-nanomaterial complexes for active control of mineral scaling in membrane desalination systems using a periodic electrical or magnetic signal.

-• Sustainable Control Strategies for Membrane Biological Fouling
+Sustainable Control Strategies for Membrane Biological Fouling

 Antibiotic Resistance and Control in Wastewater Treatment